Bestmart721/novitai.github.io/contents/career/operations-lead.md

 background: '/img/posts/05.jpg'
 ---

-We are looking for an Operations Lead to join our team in Ankara to help our company grow.
-Please note that this role is on-site and we are not able to sponsor visas for this role.
+>We are looking for an Operations Lead to join our team in Ankara.
+>Please note that this role is on-site and we are not able to sponsor visas for this role.

 ## A little about us